AaronLeoCooper/accu-timer/README.md

 ## Thanks to...

-Heavily inspired by _(just like most other accurate JS timers out there)_ James Edward's post here:
+Heavily inspired by _(just like most other accurate JS timers out there)_ **James Edward's** post here:

 http://www.sitepoint.com/creating-accurate-timers-in-javascript/

+It's been around for a few years already, but still very useful.
 Credit to the guy!